Sumptuary law

-Societies have used sumptuary laws for a variety of purposes.
+Societies have employed sumptuary laws for various purposes.
 They were used to try to regulate the balance of trade by limiting the market for expensive imported goods.
-They made it easy to identify social rank and privilege, and as such could be used for social discrimination.
-They could also be used to prevent, or at least reduce opportunities for political bribery and corruption.
+They made it easy to identify social status and privilege, and as such could be used for social discrimination and to stabilize social hierarchies.
+They could also be used to prevent, or at least reduce, opportunities for political bribery and corruption.

 The laws often prevented commoners from imitating the appearance of aristocrats, and could be used to stigmatize disfavoured groups.
-In Late Medieval cities, sumptuary laws were instituted as a way for the nobility to limit the conspicuous consumption of the prosperous bourgeoisie.
-Bourgeois subjects appearing to be as wealthy as or wealthier than the ruling nobility could undermine the nobility's presentation of themselves as powerful, legitimate rulers.
-This could call into question their ability to control and defend their fief, thus inspire traitors and rebels.
+In cities of the Late Middle Ages, sumptuary laws were instituted as a way for the nobility to limit the conspicuous consumption of the prosperous bourgeoisie.
+Bourgeois subjects as wealthy as or wealthier than the nobility could undermine the latter's presentation as powerful and legitimate rulers.
+This could call into question their ability to control and defend their fiefs, thus inspiring traitors and rebels.
 Such laws continued to be used for these purposes well into the 17th century.

+According to historian Lorraine Daston, sumptuary laws "furnish the historian of rules with an extreme case of rule failure," as such laws frequently failed to reduce excess and may even have exacerbated excess.
+Sumptuary laws were often revisable regulations rather than stable laws, as governing authorities sought to prohibit the latest rebellious or extravagant fashions.

 Classical world

 Ancient Greece

-The first written Greek law code (Locrian code), by Zaleucus in the seventh century BC, stipulated:
+The 7th century BCE law text of the Locrians by Zaleucus, the first written code of law in ancient Greece, stipulated:

 It also banned the drinking of undiluted wine except for medical purposes.